fault2004/woof-CE/README.md

 RescuePup builder - based on woof-CE (ba11f1801f260f20e2d6f873879e3d0aa90d54c0), Using Debian as compat distro.

+# Thanks to

+01micko for Woof-CE

+Barry Kauler for creating Puppy Linux and woof2 build system and Puppy community.

+msuhanov for write blocker patch and userspace tools.

 # Building a Puppy: using GitHub Actions

 Puppy can be built directly on GitHub, saving the hassle of preparing a suitable build environment on a fast machine with adequate storage.